|

 Chocolate Hazelnut Tarts

-These individual Chocolate Hazelnut Tarts are not only super easy to make, but they're the most delicious make ahead holiday treats that everyone will love!
+These Chocolate Hazelnut Tarts are not only super easy to make, but they're a delicious make ahead holiday treat that everyone will love!

 Ingredients